rune-rs/rune/book/src/foreword.md

 things that could be changed or added.
 [I contributed a bit to the project].
 And it started to dawn on me that Rhai's approach wasn't exactly what I wanted.
 There's nothing wrong with this.
 The authors of Rhai have specific goals and ideas of what they want to accomplish.
-And while I believe that it's feasible to push Rhai in a different direction, the project probably would emerge looking much different on the other side.
+And while it would be feasible to push Rhai in a different direction, the project would emerge looking much different on the other side.
+Which wouldn't be fair towards the people leveraging Rhai's strengths today.
 So I wanted a fresh slate to find my own compromises.
-To discover more freely what works and doesn't work well.
+To discover freely what works and doesn't work well.

 When I started working on Rune I had the following *rough* goals in mind: